software-students-fall2022/python-package-exercise-project-3-team-12/README.md

 #### Setup the virtual environment

 1. Install pipenv with `python3 -m pip install --user pipenv`
-2. Create the virtual environment and install this package `pip install -i https://test.pypi.org/simple/examplepackageTeam12p3`
+2. Create the virtual environment and install this package `pipenv install examplepackageTeam12p3==0.1.8`
 3. Activate the environment with `pipenv shell`
 4. Exit the virtual environment with `exit`